Nulltoast00/glint-linux/README.md

 ## Installation Guide

-1. Download the latest 'glint-iso' from the **Actions** tab of this repository
+1. Download the latest 'glint-iso' from the **Releases** tab of this repository
 2. Flash your USB drive **(Minimum 8GB)**.
 Its reccomended to use **Ventoy** for this.
 3. (if you used Ventoy) Drag and drop the 'glint-linux.iso' file into your Ventoy drive.
 4. Reboot your machine and spam your boot key (could be F9,F10,F12 whatever depending on your hardware)